-It is not safe for junk car buyers to be hooking up vehicles to tow trucks and flat beds in the middle of the night.
-Junk car buyers operate in normal working hours.
+It is unsafe for junk car buyers to hook up vehicles to tow trucks and flatbeds at night.
+Junk car buyers operate during normal working hours.

-You can get an offer to junk your car from most junk car buyers and they will contact you in the morning of the following business day.
+You can get an offer to junk your car from most junk car buyers, and they will contact you on the morning of the following business day.
 Gather more information on 24-hour junk car buyers.

 Do local junk car buyers provide free towing and removal?

-Local unk car buyers provide free towing and removal of vehicles.
+Local junk car buyers provide free towing and removal of vehicles.

 Free towing and junk car removal have always been an industry standard.
-If your junk car buyer is asking you to pay for the tow we advise you to look elsewhere.
+If your junk car buyer asks you to pay for the tow, we advise you to look elsewhere.

 Do local junk car buyers handle the vehicle title transfer?

 Most local junk car buyers will handle the title transfer.
 Please make sure to ask this question ahead of time.
-The transfer of the vehicle title is a necessary step in completing the transaction and removing it from your name.
+Transferring the vehicle title is necessary to complete the transaction and remove it from your name.